destructo570/sakura-next-web-app/README.md

 # 🌸 Sakura

-An open-source web application built with Next.js 14.
+An open-source social media web app built with Next.js 14.

 ### Features to be implemented